 Editorials - If it's popular it has to be right?
 Wrong Where are our future staff?
-Andrea Franks 3 Congratulations - To David Wrigley and Raymond Tallis 6 EWTD: Is Brexit a time for change? - Peter Fisher 6 NHS on life support - Alex Scott-Samuel 8 Skin deep: the dire trends undermining dermatology - N. Lawrance, J. Yell and T. von Hospenthal - 10 The Centre for Health and the Public Interest - Colin Leys 13 The state of the nation - David Wrigley 15 Blow the whistle and dodge the bullet - Kim Holt 17 The white coat effect: off the cuff science - Evan Lloyd 20 In pursuit of a local microbiology service - Alexander Milne and the New Zealand Campaign team 23 Best practice guidelines: A dangerously low bar - Malila Noone 25 Conference Report: WONCA Europe 2016 - Thomas Micklewright 28 Obituary: Peter Draper - Book review, AGM notice - 30 30 Managing Editor - Alan Taman healthjournos@gmail.com © 2014 Doctors for the NUS
+Andrea Franks 3 Congratulations - David Wrigely and Raymond Tallis 6 EWTD: Is Brexit a time for change? - Peter Fisher 6 NHS on life support - Alex Scott-Samuel 8 Skin deep: The dire trends undermining dermatology - N. Lawrance, J. Yell and T. von Hospenthal 10 The Centre for Health and the Public Interest - Colin Leys 13 The state of the nation - David Wrigley 15 Blow the whistle and dodge the bullet - Kim Holt 17 The white coat effect: off the cuff science - Kim Holt 20 In pursuit of a local microbiology service - Alexander Milne and the New Zealand Campaign team 23 Best practice guidelines: A dangerously low bar - Malila Noone 25 Conference Report: WONCA Europe 2016 - 28 Evan Lloyd Obituary: Peter Draper - Book review, AGM notice - 30 30 Doctors for the NHS Newsletter Managing Editor - Alan Taman healthjournos@gmail.com Published quarterly. © 2016 Doctors for the NHS